rusili/AC-Android/lessons/control-structures/README.md

 ```

 ## Switch statement
-Switch statements are the equivalent of if else statements, with one key difference.
+Switch statements are the equivalent of if-else statements, with one key difference.
 Of all blocks of code defined in an if else statement, only one will be executed.
 In a ```switch``` statement, multiple blocks of code can be executed.
 First we demonstrate a switch statement runs one block of code at a time.

 ```java